By Santi, Head Van Engineer, January 19, 2026

 Using VIN history reports and maintenance logs effectively

-Use a VIN history report to confirm title status, accident history, and odometer checks.
-Combine that with the maintenance log to correlate mileage and service intervals; any mismatch is a negotiation point and potential deal-breaker.
+Use a VIN record to confirm title status, crash record, and odometer checks.
+Combine that with the service log to match miles and service times; any mismatch is a talking point and possible deal-breaker.

 Common Scams & How to Avoid Them